Writing Your Vows

 Getting Feedback

-The final step is asking one trusted person (your officiant, your planner, or a close mutual friend) to review both sets of vows and privately share your feedback with each party.
+The final step is asking one trusted person (your officiant, your planner, or a close mutual friend) to review both sets of vows and privately share their feedback with each party.
 This way you can still keep them a secret from each other, but you won’t have any unpleasant surprises during the ceremony.

 As planners, we’ve done this for many of our clients and 95% of the time, they are perfect.
 The other 5% of the time we usually suggest adding an additional section to have a complementary theme that is already included in the other partner’s vows.
 The idea is not to spell check or edit grammar (we want your vows to be in YOUR voice).
 Instead we are trying to help you match the length and/or to assist in creating a more well rounded set of vows to compliment your partner’s vows.